Trump Now Just Accusing Google of Aiding the Chinese Military, or Whatever

 The apparent context for this rambling missive appears to be a spat this week involving the chairman of the Joint Chiefs of Staff, Joseph Dunford, who during a Senate Armed Services Committee hearing accused Google of refusing to aid the U.S. military while simultaneously providing an (unspecified) “direct benefit to the Chinese military.”
 Dunford did not elaborate on what, exactly, he was referring to, but the refusal to work with the U.S. almost certainly refers to Google’s decision to pull out of a gigantic drone AI imaging program for the Pentagon after numerous employees raised ethical concerns or even resigned.

 What Dunford (and the president) believe Google is doing for China is less clear.
 Google has limited operations in the country after pulling out amid censorship and human rights concerns, but it’s been reported to be planning a return to the Chinese market with a secretive censored search engine codenamed “Project Dragonfly.”
-More troubling, as Acting Defense Secretary Patrick Shanahan seemed to hint during the hearing, the Pentagon views normal day-to-day economic transfers of civilian technology between the U.S. and China as a threat, given the extensive ties between China’s economy and its military.
+More troubling, as Acting Defense Secretary Patrick Shanahan seemed to hint during the hearing, the Pentagon views normal day-to-day economic transfers of civilian technology between the U.S. and China as a threat, given the extensive ties between China’s civilian economy and its military.

 Advertisement

-Note: Update: 3/16/2019 at 8:30 p.m.
-ET: In a statement to Gizmodo, a Google spokesperson wrote, “We are not working with the Chinese military.
-We are working with the U.S. government, including the Department of Defense, in many areas including cybersecurity, recruiting and healthcare.”